-Spacewalking astronauts venture out to improve European lab
+Spacewalking astronauts improve station’s European lab

 CAPE CANAVERAL, Fla.
-(AP) — A pair of astronauts went spacewalking Wednesday to install a high-speed data link outside the International Space Station’s European lab.
+(AP) — Spacewalking astronauts installed a high-speed data link outside the International Space Station’s European lab on Wednesday and tackled other improvements.

 NASA’s Mike Hopkins and Victor Glover floated out early and headed straight to Columbus, one of the three high-tech labs at the orbiting outpost.